brandonjackson/global-dialogues/analysis_output/GD4/research/GD4_key_findings_summary.md

 Geographic patterns reveal cultural differences: Kenya is most comfortable with AI memory (66.7% acceptance), while Germany is least comfortable (75.0% uncomfortable).

-**Why This Matters:** People compartmentalize their AI use—seeking the benefits of a confidential outlet while remaining aware of privacy risks.
-This cognitive dissonance shapes how people engage with AI intimately yet cautiously.
+**Why This Matters:** This reveals a striking cognitive dissonance—people compartmentalize their AI use, seeking the benefits of a confidential outlet while simultaneously fearing surveillance.
+The fact that 39.9% of secret-sharers still don't want AI to remember their information highlights how people navigate this paradox: they want the therapeutic benefit of disclosure without the vulnerability of being known.
+This shapes a uniquely modern form of intimacy—intimate yet ephemeral.

 ### 3.2 "Rules for Thee, But Not for Me"